citygml4j/citygml-tools/README.md

     > gradlew installDist

 The script automatically downloads all required dependencies for building and running citygml-tools.
 So make sure you are connected to the internet.
-The build process runs on all major operating systems and only requires a Java 11 JDK or higher to run.

 If the build was successful, you will find the citygml-tools package under `citygml-tools/build/install`.